Transportation – a predominantly male-dominated industry. Ain’t it?

 Women want to feel safe and secure in their working environment.
-The trucking industry lacks to deliver that.
-When it comes to restrooms, showers, or sleeping options, women truck drivers face a lot of challenges and find it difficult to adjust with such a rough environment.
+The trucking industry fails to deliver that.
+When it comes to restrooms, showers, or sleeping options, women truck drivers face a lot of challenges and find it difficult to adjust to such a rough environment.
 Providing a secure and respectful environment to work in may attract more women to this industry.

 Harassment and criticism

-Women from any genre of the workplace have faced some of the other gender criticism.
-But when it comes to a highly male-dominant industry like transportation, the intensity is far more than the usual.
+Women from any genre of the workplace have faced some other gender criticism.
+But when it comes to a highly male-dominant industry like transportation, the intensity is far more than usual.

-Living the life of women truck drivers means living a life on the roads.
-Technically, there is quite less time spent with their beloved ones.
+Living the life of a woman truck driver means living a life on the roads.
+Technically, there is quite less time spent with their loved ones.
 Women are hesitant to such professions where one has to sacrifice home life.